Consumer medicine information

 The remission rates were 30.3% in the 2.4 g/day Asacol group, 45.3% in the 3.6 g/day Asacol group, 28.6% in the 2.25 g/day Pentasa group, and 9.4% in the placebo group.
 The efficacy rates were 45.5% in the 2.4 g/day Asacol group, 64.1% in the 3.6 g/day Asacol group, 49.2% in the 2.25 g/day Pentasa group, and 28.1% in the placebo group.

-Asacol 800 mg tablets.
+Asacol 800 mg.

-A multi-national, multicentre, randomised, placebo-controlled, double-blind phase III study was conducted by Tillotts Pharma in 26 study centres in the Ukraine, Belarus, India, and Turkey to determine the efficacy of Asacol 4.8 g/day (3 x 800 mg tablets, given twice a day) to induce remission after 6 weeks of treatment compared to placebo in patients with mild to moderate UC.
+A multi-national, multicentre, randomised, placebo-controlled, double-blind phase 3 study was conducted by Tillotts Pharma in 26 study centres in the Ukraine, Belarus, India, and Turkey to determine the efficacy of Asacol 4.8 g/day (3 x 800 mg tablets, given twice a day) to induce remission after 6 weeks of treatment compared to placebo in patients with mild to moderate UC.

 The initial primary efficacy endpoint (as per FDA Guidelines) of the proportion of patients achieving clinical and endoscopic remission at week 6 was modified prior to the unblinding of treatment allocation in order to be consistent with the European Guideline which defined clinical remission (UC-DAI; score of 0 for stool frequency and rectal bleeding and absence of urgency) at week 6 as the only primary efficacy endpoint for the analysis.
 Endoscopic remission (sigmoidoscopic score of ≤ 1 at week 6) was added as a new secondary endpoint.

 For the ITT population clinical remission (primary endpoint) at week 6 was achieved in 42 (30.0%) of the subjects who received Asacol 800 mg tablets and 29 (20.68%) of the subjects who received placebo (p = 0.069; 95% CI of the between group difference = [-0.7%, 19.43%]).
-The difference between Asacol 800 mg tablets and placebo did not meet the pre-set significance level of p < 0.05 for clinical remission, however, all pre-specified secondary endpoints were met.
+The difference between Asacol 800 mg and placebo did not meet the pre-set significance level of p < 0.05 for clinical remission, however, all pre-specified secondary endpoints were met.

 For the ITT population week 6 endoscopic remission was achieved in 64 (45.7%) of the subjects who received Asacol 800 mg tablets and 35 (24.8%) of the subjects who received placebo (p < 0.001; 95% CI: 9.7%, 31.3%).
 Endoscopic remission at week 10 was achieved in 73 (52.1%) of the subjects who received Asacol 800 mg tablets and 52 (36.9%) of placebo-treated subjects (p = 0.010; CI: 3.6%, 26.3%).
-Clinical remission at week 10 was achieved in 57 (40.7%) of the subjects who received Asacol 800 mg tablets and 30 (21.3%) of placebo-treated subjects (p < 0.001; 95% CI: 8.6%, 29.6%).
+Clinical remission at week 10 was achieved in 57 (40.7%) of the subjects who received Asacol 800 mg and 30 (21.3%) of placebo-treated subjects (p < 0.001; 95% CI: 8.6%, 29.6%).

 A secondary post-hoc analysis was also conducted, in which data form India (identified as the outlier country) were excluded.
 This reanalysis showed a statistically significant result (p = 0.02) for the primary endpoint; clinical remission at week 6.
 All secondary endpoints apart from the modified UC-DAI score at week 6 were statistically significant.
 The results of the secondary endpoints were similar to what was observed with the ITT population, where all secondary endpoints were statistically significant.

-Asacol 1600 mg tablets.
+Asacol 1600 mg.

 This indication was investigated in a randomised, active-controlled, double-blind, multi-centre, non-inferiority induction trial study with 817 patients receiving 3.2 g mesalazine daily for 8 weeks.